Benoniy/k8_basics/README.md

     * if the node dies so does the volume
   * `nfs`
     * Exists as a separate networked volume
-    * Full separation from K8
-    * Could be provided by an external service
   * `configMap/secret`
     * Provide a Pod with access to K8 resources
   * `persistentVolumeClaim`